-When will the new Forza Motorsport be released?
-Features, next-gen, more | Dexerto.com
+Forza Motorsport for Xbox Series X: Features, game engine, release date - Dexerto

 Forza is clearly aiming to go back to their motorsport roots with Forza Motorsport, stripping the number from the title to make it clear that this is a complete series reboot.

-Features such as dynamic track and tire temperatures have been circulating the rumor mill, along with tracks getting gradually 'rubberized' lap-by-lap as cars pass over it and deposit sticky rubber from their tires.
+Features such as dynamic track and tire temperatures have been circulating the rumor mill.
+This means that tracks will get gradually ‘rubberized’ lap-by-lap as cars pass over and deposit sticky rubber from their tires.
+This in turn will increase the grip of the track on the racing line.

-In a world-first for the Forza Motorsport series of games, rallying and off-road races are set to be included, with SUVs and off-road vehicles playing a pivotal part in this area of the game.
+In a world-first for the Forza Motorsport series of games, rallying and off-road races are set to be included.
+SUVs and off-road vehicles are also meant to play a pivotal part in this area of the game.
 Race sizes are also set to be increased, which would make genres such as NASCAR significantly more realistic.

 Will Forza Motorsport have a new online multiplayer?

-Given that the new Forza Motorsport will be competing with the likes of Gran Turismo, Project Cars 3, and Assetto Corsa Competizione, it is likely that the online multiplayer system will also receive a thorough overhaul.
+Given that the new Forza Motorsport will be competing with the likes of Gran Turismo, Project Cars 3, and Assetto Corsa Competizione; It is likely that the online multiplayer system will also receive a thorough overhaul.

-This is one area that Forza has always been criticized in, with one fan commenting on the launch video itself "Can’t wait to get rammed in the first corner in glorious 4K 60 FPS" echoing the feelings of many players worldwide.
+This is one area that Forza has always been criticized.
+One fan commented on the launch video itself “Can’t wait to get rammed in the first corner in glorious 4K 60 FPS” echoing the feelings of many players worldwide.

 Once we have more information, we will update this article accordingly.
-Until then, you can keep roaring around racetracks in Forza Motorsport 7 and Horizon 4 and playing the events your way.
+Until then, you can keep roaring around racetracks in Forza Motorsport 7 on the Xbox One, or exploring England in Forza Horizon 4.